by Rustic Escentuals

 Depending on how many loofah soaps you will be making, you’ll be using 3.5 ounces of melt and pour soap base for each finished product.

-While this is a 4-ounce soap mold cavity, the loofah will displace some of the soap, therefore I find that 3.5 ounces of soap base is sufficient.
+Note: While this is a 4-ounce soap mold cavity, the loofah will displace some of the soap, therefore I find that 3.5 ounces of soap base is sufficient.
 I like to melt maybe 3.7 ounces as some of the soap base always remains in the container.

-Cut up approximately 12 ounces of Ultra Clear Melt & Pour soap base into small cubes using a sharp knife.
+Step 1: Cut up approximately 12 ounces of Ultra Clear Melt & Pour soap base into small cubes using a sharp knife.

-Using a microwave safe container, melt 3.5 to 3.7 ounces of cubed soap base in a microwave using 15 - second bursts until melted.
+Step 2: Using a microwave safe container, melt 3.5 to 3.7 ounces of cubed soap base in a microwave using 15 – second bursts until melted.
 Do not burn or boil, this will result in a poor quality rubbery soap.
 If there are any small chunks of soap left, stir slowly; the heat of the soap will melt these small chunks.

-Add 3 - 4 drops of Gel Soap Colorants of your choice to the soap base and slowly stir.
+Step 3: Add 3 – 4 drops of Gel Soap Colorants of your choice to the soap base and slowly stir.
 In this tutorial I will be using 3 different ones: Orange, Canary Yellow and Dark Purple.

-Use a thermometer to monitor the soap base temperature.
+Tip: Use a thermometer to monitor the soap base temperature.
 I like to keep my soap base around 145 degrees or cooler before adding and any fragrance oils or additives.

 add 3-4 drops of desired gel soap colorant and stir slowly

-Using a disposable pipette, add 2 ml of Mittens & Mistletoe Fragrance Oil into the container and stir in slowly.
+Step 4: Using a disposable pipette, add 2 ml of Mittens & Mistletoe Fragrance Oil into the container and stir in slowly.

 add your fragrance oil and stir slowly to combine

-Making sure the soap is around 135 degrees; pour a thin layer of soap into one of the cavities.
+Step 5: Making sure the soap is around 135 degrees; pour a thin layer of soap into one of the cavities.

 pour thin layer of soap into one of the soap mold cavities

-Spritz this layer with alcohol to remove any bubbles.
+Step 6: Spritz this layer with alcohol to remove any bubbles.

 spritz first layer with rubbing alcohol to remove any bubbles

-Spritz one of the Loofah slices with alcohol to help it adhere into the soap and gently press it into this first layer.
+Step 7: Spritz one of the Loofah slices with alcohol to help it adhere into the soap and gently press it into this first layer.
 To prevent it from floating up when you pour the remainder of the melted soap into the cavity, wait approximately 45 seconds for the soap to harden around the loofah.

 spritz the loofah with rubbing alcohol